-How To Get Help For & Understand Suicidal Thoughts
+How to Get Help For & Understand Depression and Suicidal Thoughts

-If you are feeling suicidal, you can get help right away.
-There are people who care, who understand how you feel, and who can offer immediate support in your mental health crisis.
+If you are feeling suicidal, don’t despair.
+Suicide is preventable, and you can get help right away.
+There are people who care, who understand how you feel.
+And there are many suicide prevention services that can offer immediate support in your mental health crisis.

 Suicide Prevention: Crisis Numbers and Resources

 If you are struggling with suicidal thoughts or have made plans to harm yourself or take your own life, you can find free and confidential support right now.

 - U.S. residents can call 1-800-273-TALK (8255) or text “START” to 741741.

 - If you live outside of the United States, contact the International Crisis Center in your home country.

 No matter where you live, help is available 24 hours a day, 7 days a week, 365 days a year.